GUÍDE 2 – ACTIVITY 2

 Dessert

-Soup, pâté, Salad, fruit, prawn cocktail, stuffed mushrooms.
+pâté, Salad, fruit, prawn cocktail, stuffed mushrooms.

 Steak, grilled fish, pork, roast duck, mutton, beef stew.